8 Financial statements: A second look

 4. Consider the 10-K filing made by IHS Markit Ltd on 2021-01-22.
 Based on the information in the filing, do you think that IHS Markit engages in research and development activity?
 Does IHS Markit generate patents?
 Are there other forms of intellectual property protection that IHS Markit relies on?
 Does IHS Markit report an amount for research and development expenditure?
 Who is IHS Markit’s external auditor?
 Do you think that IHS Markit is in violation of GAAP?
 Or is its reporting choice with respect to R&D a within-GAAP use of reporting discretion?

 5. Koh and Reeb (2015) state that “our first set of tests compare patent activity between non-reporting R&D firms and firms that report zero R&D. … We use both full sample and propensity score matched samples. … While full sample tests allow for greater external validity, the matched sample tests potentially improve the local treatment effect. … Based on the propensity score matched sample, our multivariate tests indicate that, on average, non-reporting R&D firms file about 14 times more patent applications than the matched zero R&D firms.”
-In speaking of “treatment effects” Koh and Reeb (2015) implicitly view disclosure of R&D as a treatment variable and patent applications as an outcome.
+In speaking of “treatment effects”, Koh and Reeb (2015) implicitly view disclosure of R&D as a treatment variable and patent applications as an outcome.
 Does this make sense to you?
 Do you think that this is really what Koh and Reeb (2015) want to do?
 If not, what is the inference they are trying to draw?

-6. What exactly is the take-away from the analysis in section 4.4 which uses “the rapid demise of Arthur Andersen (AA) as a quasi-natural experiment”?
+6. What exactly is the take-away from the analysis in section 4.4 of Koh and Reeb (2015), which uses “the rapid demise of Arthur Andersen (AA) as a quasi-natural experiment”?
 For example, what is the treatment?
 What assumptions are needed to generalize from the specific treatment to a treatment of wider applicability?
 What additional analyses can you suggest that might provide additional assurance that the results reflect a causal effect of interest?

-7. What are the suggested implications of the simulation analysis of Section 4.5 of Koh and Reeb (2015)?
+7. What are the suggested implications of the simulation analysis of section 4.5 of Koh and Reeb (2015)?
 What are the inherent limitations in a simulation analysis like this one?

 1. As discussed in its documentation, the coalesce() function from dplyr is “inspired by the SQL COALESCE function which does the same thing for NULLs”.↩︎

-4. While the income statement needs to articulate with retained earnings, it does not provide a complete account of changes in that balance sheet account.↩︎
+2. While the income statement needs to articulate with retained earnings, it does not provide a complete account of changes in that balance sheet account.↩︎

-6. At the time of initial writing, 2020 was too incomplete to be meaningful.↩︎
+4. At the time of initial writing, 2020 was too incomplete to be meaningful.↩︎